DataDog/hiring-engineers/answers.md

 **Bonus Question**

-Grey area on the graph is what datadog consider as the normal range and the red section indicates not normal usage.
+Grey area on the graph is what datadog consider as the normal range and the red section indicates anomalies that spike out of the normal range of values.
+Since I've used the "basic" algorithms, it does not incorporate the repeating, seasonal pattern into its predicted range of values.

 # Monitoring Data